Ultimate Guide to Objective and Key results – OKR Meaning and Examples

 In this blog, we’ll take a deep dive into the OKR framework – What are OKRs?
 History of OKRs, How to set effective OKRs? etc. Whether you’ve heard about OKRs for the first time or want to take your OKR implementation to the next level, this guide is all you need.
 Let’s get started!

 OKR stands for Objectives and Key Results.
-It is a goal-setting framework consisting of Objectives (The Whats) and Key Results (The Hows).
+It is a goal-setting methodology consisting of Objectives (The Whats) and Key Results (The Hows).

 Objectives define the end goal you aim to achieve, while key results are the tangible steps and measures you will use to track progress toward that goal.
 They should be SMART-specific, measurable, achievable, relevant, and time-bound.

-Andrew Stephen Grove, a Hungarian-American businessman and engineer who was the third CEO of Intel Corporation, is considered the ‘Father of Management Science’ and ‘Father of OKRs.’
+Andrew Grove, a Hungarian-American businessman and engineer who was the third CEO of Intel Corporation, is considered the ‘Father of Management Science’ and ‘Father of OKR Methodology.’

 When Andy came to Intel, he immediately realized it would be his dream company.
 He said – “In Intel, it does not matter what you know but what you can accomplish with whatever you have.”